Network science: Barabási–Albert (BA) preferential attachment model

 where ki is the degree of node i.
 Heavily linked nodes ("hubs") tend to quickly accumulate even more links, while nodes with only a few links are unlikely to be chosen as the destination for a new link.
 The new nodes have a "preference" to attach themselves to the already heavily linked nodes.

 The degree distribution resulting from the BA model is scale free, in particular, for large degree it is a power law of the form:

 Hubs exhibit high betweenness centrality which allows short paths to exist between nodes.
 As a result, the BA model tends to have very short average path lengths.
 The clustering coefficient of this model also tends to 0.

-The Barabási–Albert model was developed for undirected networks but applied to a wide range of different applications.
-The directed version of this model is the Price model which was applied to just citation networks.
-Mathematically, the same equations can be used to describe these models and they both show the same features.
+The Barabási–Albert model was developed for undirected networks, aiming to explain the universality of the scale-free property, and applied to a wide range of different networks and applications.
+The directed version of this model is the Price model which was developed to just citation networks.